Mental Health EHR Software > Do Your Research! (Part 1)

 1. Robust Authorization Management

 For any provider whose client base isn’t entirely self-pay, authorizations are the lynchpin of your business.
-Many times, without authorization or “preauth” to perform the service, you don’t get paid!
+You often don’t get paid without authorization or “preauth” to perform the service!

 A mental health EHR with a solid utilization management tool is crucial; one that allows multiple decrement actions is invaluable.